4 dead, 2 injured in shooting in Hawaii - www.lokmattimes.com

 Los Angeles, Sep 2 Four people, including the suspect, were dead, with another two getting injured in a ...

+Multiple individuals were in the carport and fled or tried to flee when the suspect opened fire, striking the victims, said the department in a press release, adding that at some point, a 42-year-old male resident of the home fatally shot the suspect with a handgun.

+The resident who shot the suspect has been arrested for murder in the second degree, according to the press release.

 "Three individuals, including the suspect, were pronounced dead at the scene.
-Additional people were taken to the hospital," said the Honolulu Police Department in a Facebook post on Sunday.
+Additional people were taken to the hospital," said the department earlier in a Facebook post.

-The department later confirmed in an update that one of the wounded died at a hospital and the other two remain hospitalised, Xinhua news agency reported.
+Hours later, the department confirmed in an update that one of the wounded died at a hospital, and the other two remain hospitalised.

-Police officers responded to a residence in the Waianae Valley area, shortly after 11:15 p.m.
-Saturday local time, according to the Honolulu Police Department.

-The department was investigating the shooting as "investigators are still at the scene."
+Honolulu police held a press conference on Sunday to discuss the incident, reports Xinhua news agency, quoting local media outlet HawaiiNewsNow.

+"There have been several incidents in the previous months and weeks, but this incident is not related to those.
+This incident happened as a result of neighbours," Honolulu Police Chief Joe Logan, adding that the shooting "is not a random act, but a targeted one."

-Waianae Valley area is located on the west coast of the island of Oahu, which is the third largest of the Hawaiian Islands and home to the state capital, Honolulu.
+Waianae Valley area is located on the west coast of the island of Oahu, which is home to the state capital, Honolulu.

 The shooting is the latest in a spate of violent crimes in West Oahu.